 Easy and Effective Ways of Cleaning Brass Jewelry

 Unique and attractive in so many ways, brass jewelry only continues to become more popular with each passing year.
-Fortunately they are a number of safe and effective ways of removing dirt and tarnish from brass that you can easily do on your own at home.
+Fortunately there are a number of safe and effective ways of removing dirt and tarnish from brass that you can easily do on your own at home.

 The proper care and cleaning of brass jewelry will help to bring out the shine of what can only be described as one of the most unique types of materials used for creating stunning jewelry.